SioKCronin/website/content/ai_notes/software_engineering/k_nearest_neighbors.md

 #### Von Neumann Neighborhood

 In a lattice structure, this would be defined as any node and its adjascent nodes.
-This could be extended further to nodes removes by some constant $r$.
-For instance if we are looking for neighbors of node $x$ with a $r=2$, then the neighbors would be all nodes who have exactly one node seperating them from $x$. are evaluating.
+This could be extended further to nodes removed by some constant $r$.
+For instance if we are looking for neighbors of node $x$ with a $r=2$, then the neighbors would be all nodes who have exactly one node seperating them from $x$.